Exomoons of Circumbinary Planets: RESULTS

+A portion of the planets in our simulation undergo migration on a timescale close to or longer than the disc lifetime and thus never reach the disc truncation radius, as depicted by triangle markers in Fig.~\ref{fig:migTimescale}.
+None of the planets undergoing Type-II migration, indicated by a Saturn mass, reach the inner edge of the disc within the 1 Myr disc lifetime.
+There is mixing for systems with migration timescales slightly less than 1 Myr due to a uniform sampling of initial planetary orbital distances and disc densities.

-Ploonets, the case in which $\gamma_{\rm init}$ is large, had the highest occurrence rate of all outcomes.
-As previously discussed in Sect.~\ref{sec:archetypes}, moons that leave the planet's Hill sphere whilst still far from the binary are the most likely to remain stable.
-In Fig.~\ref{fig:ploonetHist} we histogram the period of the surviving ploonets.
-Most of them are on multi-year periods.
-This is because the moons in our sample are approximately 1 to 5 orders of magnitude less massive than the planet, with a migration timescale on the order of 10 to 100 Myr.
-These migration timescales are much smaller than the 1 Myr lifetime of the disc, so ploonets hardly migrate from where they were dropped off.
-If the ploonet migrated faster (or for longer) then it could be trapped in an exterior mean motion resonance with the planet, as seen in \citet{fitzmaurice2022}.
-However, given the slow migration of the moon in our simulations, this was a rare event.
+Ploonets have the highest occurrence rate of all outcomes.
+Moons that leave the planet's Hill sphere whilst still far from the binary are the most likely to remain stable.
+The distribution of the final orbital period of the surviving ploonets is shown in Fig.~\ref{fig:ploonetHist}.
+Most of them are in multi-year orbital periods.
+This is because the moons in our sample are approximately 2 to 5 orders of magnitude less massive than the planet, with a migration timescale on the order of 10 to 100 Myr.
+These migration timescales are much smaller than the 1 Myr lifetime of the disc, so ploonets hardly migrate from where they were ejected.
+If the ploonet migrated faster (or for longer), it could be trapped in an exterior mean motion resonance with the planet, as seen in \citet{fitzmaurice2022}.
+However, given the slow migration of a moon-mass object, this was a rare event.